HYF-Class20/agile-development-group4-loruki/README.md

 ## Source

-Project was originally writtenby bradtraversy and the source code can be find
+Project was originally written by bradtraversy and the source code can be find
 here: [source code on GitHub](https://github.com/bradtraversy/loruki-website).
 The website can be visited here:
 [Loruki](https://michaelfrieze-loruki.netlify.app/index.html)